Gretchen A. Case, PhD

 - Communication Methods, Total

-Departments: Internal Medicine - Assistant Professor (Lecturer)
+- Departments: Internal Medicine - Associate Professor (Lecturer)

 Academic Office Information

 Dr. Case's research and teaching interests are in the medical humanities (aka healthcare humanities): the many ways in which the arts and humanities intersect with the medical arts and sciences.
 Her scholarly projects often combine communication, performance, disability theory, cultures of medicine, oral history, and ethnography.
 Dr. Case also has more than ten years of experience as a public historian, specializing in histories of science and medicine.